Failure to Yield Accidents in DC

 Our firm is nationally recognized for excellence in trial advocacy and client representation.
 Our attorneys combine courtroom skill, leadership in the legal community, and a long record of results for DC accident victims.

-• Victor Long is board certified in Civil Trial Law and Civil Trial Advocacy by the National Board of Trial Advocacy, and has recovered multimillion-dollar results for victims of auto and bus collisions.
+• Victor Long is board-certified in Civil Trial Law and Civil Trial Advocacy by the National Board of Trial Advocacy, and has recovered multimillion-dollar results for victims of auto and bus collisions.
 He also serves as Chair of the Washington, DC Court of Appeals Client Security Trust Fund.

 • Paul Cornoni, a past president of the District of Columbia Trial Lawyers Association, secured a $6.4 million verdict for a client injured by a negligent driver and was named Trial Lawyer of the Year by the association.
+His trial experience includes representing clients in serious motor vehicle collision cases, including intersection and right-of-way disputes where fault and driver conduct are central issues.

 We offer free evaluations to all failure to yield accident victims with no obligations.
 Same-day consultations are available for serious failure to yield accident injuries requiring immediate legal guidance.
 We handle all failure to yield cases on contingency fees, meaning no costs unless we recover compensation.